USEPA/DissolvedGasNla/scripts/NLA_N2O_models.md

 ![LKJ(\\eta =2)](https://latex.codecogs.com/svg.image?LKJ%28%5Ceta%20%3D2%29 "LKJ(\eta =2)")
 prior was used, which, for a 2-dimensional response, placed most support for correlations between approximately -0.9 and 0.9.
-This prior seemed reasonable as there was no clear causal mechanisms that were thought to ensure a strong direct correlation between the N2O measures.
-Any potential residual dependence was expected to be indirect due to, for example, a common causal factor (e.g., elevation, temperature).
+This prior seemed reasonable as there were no apparant causal mechanisms to ensure a very strong correlation between the N2O measures.
+Any potential residual dependence was expected to be indirect due to, for example, a common correlate (e.g., elevation, temperature).
 For more information on prior choice recommendations in Stan, see:
 <https://github.com/stan-dev/stan/wiki/Prior-Choice-Recommendations>

 The